patternfly/patternfly/src/patternfly/components/Dropdown/examples/Dropdown.md

 | `.pf-m-active` | `.pf-c-dropdown__toggle` | Forces display of the active state of the element.
 This state is primarily for demonstration purposes and would not normally be used in lieu of the `:active` pseudo-class. |
 | `.pf-m-disabled` | `a.pf-c-dropdown__menu-item` | Modifies to display the menu item as disabled.
 This applies to `a.pf-c-dropdown__menu-item` and should not be used in lieu of the `disabled` attribute on `button.pf-c-dropdown__menu-item`. |
 | `.pf-m-disabled` | `div.pf-c-dropdown__toggle` | Modifies to display the dropdown toggle as disabled.
 This applies to `div.pf-c-dropdown__toggle` and should not be used in lieu of the `disabled` attribute on `button.pf-c-dropdown__toggle`.
 When this is used, `disabled` should also be added to any form elements in `div.pf-c-dropdown__toggle`. |

-The dropdown panel is provided for flexibility in allowing various content within a dropdown.